 The obstruction of imports means other essentials, like fuel and medical supplies, are also severely limited and cannot be distributed.

-More than 14 million people lack access to clean water and sanitation, because pumps and treatment facilities have been damaged, and there isn’t enough fuel to run the water system.
-This has exacerbated the risk of disease — already a cholera outbreak has been declared.
-Yet, more than half of the country’s health facilities have been damaged or destroyed, and only 30 percent of the standard medicine imports are making it over the border.
+More than 19 million people lack access to clean water and sanitation, because pumps and treatment facilities have been damaged, and there isn’t enough fuel to run the water system.
+This has exacerbated the risk of disease — already a state of emergency has been declared due to an unprecedented cholera epidemic that has surged through the country, at one point reaching an estimated 50,000 suspected cases every week.

-How are people surviving?
+How are people surviving in Yemen?

 And with few ways to meet their basic needs, families have told us they’ve resorted to reducing the number of meals they eat, limiting portion sizes and eating lower-quality food.
 FEWSNET classifies nearly the entire country as either in crisis or emergency levels of food insecurity, the phases right before famine when people start to employ these negative coping strategies — skipping meals, selling assets — just to survive.

 How is Mercy Corps helping?

 These Mercy Corps community health volunteers walk from home to home in the northern hills of Yemen, helping mothers access malnutrition screenings and other assistance.